PedroPauloML/mundipagg_integration_sdk/README.md

 # Mundipagg Integration SDK

-This is a simple project to learn to user Mundipagg API.
+This is a simple project to learn how to use Mundipagg API.

 ## Getting started